Axway/streams-open-docs/content/en/docs/relnotes/20210820_streams_relnotes.md

 ### Kubernetes requirements

-Kubernetes supported version is now from 1.19 to 1.21.
+Kubernetes supported versions are now from 1.19 to 1.21.

-### Streams third parties
+### Streams third-parties

-The following third parties has been upgraded:
+The following third-parties has been upgraded:

 * Nginx Ingress Controller: `0.48.1`